-Last year I posted the 2012 schedule of payment dates for Social Security benefits and the separate Supplemental Security Income (SSI) program.
-Since then it has remained a very popular topic ever since I started these posts.
+The annual schedule of payment dates for Social Security benefits and the separate Supplemental Security Income (SSI) program has remained a very popular topic ever since I started these posts.

-Until 1997, monthly Social Security payments all arrived on the same day.
+Until 1997, all routine monthly Social Security payments arrived on the same day.
 No more.
 Now they arrive on different days of the month.
 Back then, “check week” was a very hectic time for SSA offices and financial organizations, post offices and businesses including grocery stores.

 Therefore, if you receive Social Security retirement or disability through your own work, the payment date is based on your birth date.
 A child or spouse receiving benefits on your record will also have a payment date based on your birth date.
 A couple can receive Social Security payment on different days if each is receiving their own retirement.

-Benefits are generally paid on the second Wednesday if the number holder was born within the first 10 days of a month, the third Wednesday if born within the 11-20th days and on the fourth Wednesday if born within the 21-31st days.
-Using multiple dates helps smooth out monthly workloads.
+Social Security benefits are generally paid on the second Wednesday if the number holder was born within the first 10 days of a month, the third Wednesday if born within the 11-20th days and on the fourth Wednesday if born within the 21-31st days.

 Not all Social Security payment dates are birth date based.
 If you were receiving Social Security before May 1997, your payment date remained the third of the month.
 People eligible for both Social Security and Supplemental Security Income (SSI) generally receive SSI on the first and their Social Security on the third of the month.